-In dry season, it is accessible by any car but in rainy season, it is highly recommended to have car with high clearance.
-It gets super muddy on that road and there are a lot of potholes that get big.
-When we visited, we had to rescue a sedan that got stuck in the mud!
+In dry season, it is accessible by any car but in peak rainy season (October/November), it is highly recommended to have car with high clearance.
+It gets super muddy on that road and there are a lot of potholes.
+When we visited mid October, we had to rescue a sedan that got stuck in the mud!

 Puerto Viejo beach is just lovely.
 It has soft sand and swimmable waves.

 This is one of the best things about Puerto Viejo.
 It’s connected to Conchal but so much quieter and less crowded since all the tourists stay by the northern part where all the shells area.